numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 Datatypes that currently exist and are defined using these slots will be supported during a deprecation period.

-A *possible* solution is to hide the implementation from the user and thus make it extensible in the future is to model the API after Python's stable API [PEP-384]_:
+The most likely solution is to hide the implementation from the user and thus make it extensible in the future is to model the API after Python's stable API [PEP-384]_: